SUSE/sle2docker/README.md

 The tool relies on [KIWI](https://github.com/openSUSE/kiwi) and Docker itself to build the images.

-Packages can be fetched either from Novell Customer Center (NCC) or from a local Subscription Management Tool (SMT).
+Packages can be fetched either from SUSE Customer Center (SCC) or from a local Subscription Management Tool (SMT).

 Using DVD sources is currently unsupported.